xyphllipyx/ChameleonMini/README.md

 #### 1. Turn on Bluetooth and Check the Battery:

-   1. When the power is `OFF`, press any button once to turn on the Bluetooth power, and at the same time, display the current power with a white LED
+   1. When the power is `OFF`, press any button once to turn `ON` the Bluetooth power, and at the same time, display the current power with a white LED
-   2. With the Bluetooth in the `ON` state, click any button to turn off the Bluetooth power, the power LED goes out, and the system sleeps
+   2. With the Bluetooth in the `ON` state, click any button to turn `OFF` the Bluetooth power, the power LED goes out, and the system sleeps
    3. Bluetooth will sleep automatically after no operation for 15 seconds
          - Press any button once to shut down immediately